databrickslabs/dbldatagen/docs/source/textdata.rst

 ``template=`` option and applied to the values zero to 999.
 Here ``\d`` is an escaped literal ``d``, ``r_`` is literal text, and ``\v`` substitutes the base value.

-If ``escapeSpecialChars=True``, those character classes only have their special meaning when preceded by an escape.
+If ``escapeSpecialChars=True``, reserved character classes only have their special meaning when preceded by an escape.
 Bare characters are literal.
 For example, ``text=dg.TemplateGenerator(r"dr_\v", escapeSpecialChars=True)`` generates the values ``"dr_0"`` ... ``"dr_999"`` when applied to the values zero to 999.